A limited number of 2024 departures are now available! Don't miss out - click to find out more.

 This tour is ideal for those with an extensive period of time to travel and who are looking for a comprehensive visit to the main sights and cities in Kyrgyzstan and Uzbekistan.
 This tour is active and involves more walking and outdoor activity which allows you to further experience this fascinating area.

-This morning drive to Ala Archa National Park for a leisurely hike through its picturesque scenery of rugged peaks and dramatic gorges.
+Embarking on a city tour to see Ala-Too Square, the White House and Oak Park before driving to Ala Archa National Park for a leisurely hike through its picturesque scenery of rugged peaks and dramatic gorges.
 Return to Bishkek for a free afternoon.